VA Disability Glossary – Key Terms Every Veteran Should Know

 -

 An Effective Date is the starting point the VA uses to determine when a veteran’s benefits should begin.
-It’s one of the most important factors in a VA claim because it directly affects how much back pay a veteran may receive once their claim is approved.
+It is one of the most important factors in a VA claim because it directly affects the amount of retroactive pay a veteran may receive once their claim is approved.

 The effective date for a disability that was caused—or made worse—by military service is whichever of these comes later: